 Everybody dreams of little by the water and while San Francisco is on the bay and there is access to it from several areas in the city, the best place to be near it up close is to be in the Marina.
-You might have to fight the tourists on the weekends for its awesome green space and water access, but it well worth it whether you are walking or biking.
+You might have to fight the tourists on the weekends for its awesome green space and water access, but it is well worth it whether you are walking or biking.

 I am very, very lucky to have Melissa of Savvy in San Francisco helping me out today with her favorites from her ‘hood.
 I first met Melissa virtually when we worked on a holiday project together.
-Then we met in-real-life last year while working on the Westfield Dine on Time project.
+Then we met in real life last year while working on the Westfield Dine on Time project.
 We are both francophiles and Melissa is super fun and very stylish!

 Let's meet Melissa.

 Favorite thing about the Marina.